 Longing to be a writer?
 It should be not about for money or glory that’s why you should become a writer, not even for any reason unless you have the guts and passion that is so strong that nothing can ever stop you from writing and, having stories in your heart and mind that you must and have to tell, and writing them is as important as everything that you do in your daily life… and sometimes more important.

-I assume you have passion, with that out of the way.
+I assume you have passion with that out of the way.
 So, what are the things that you should be doing in this life just to pave your way to the writing industry?
-These are the four main ingredients to preparing yourself to write, Read, Observe, Write, Live.
+These are the four main ingredients in preparing yourself to write, Read, Observe, Write, Live.

 Experience as many aspects of life as you can.
 Can you really understand the pain of heartbreak if you’ve never been loved and left?
 Can you understand the intensity of a mother’s (or father’s) love if you’ve never experienced it?
 Can you understand the thrill of surviving the bunny slope on downhill skis if you’ve never put your life at stake?

-Writing is not as mind blowing as you think you just have to think about more unique ways in telling your thoughts and ideas and fortunately everybody can understand what you’re talking about.
-Just follow these advice and surely you would have a great success.
+Writing is not as mind-blowing as you think, you just have to think about more unique ways of telling your thoughts and ideas and fortunately, everybody can understand what you’re talking about.
+Just follow these pieces of advice and surely you would have a great success.